-Haruku Village, Maluku Province, Indonesia
+12 Jul Haruku Village, Maluku Province, Indonesia

-Ahmad Mony and Arif Satria, Bogor Agricultural University; achmad.mony@gmail.com / arifsatria@gmail.com
+Ahmad Mony and Arif Satria

 Key Messages

-• Cooperation of multiple parties at multiple levels is the best approach for sustainable sasi laut practices
+• Cooperation of multiple parties at multiple levels is the best approach for sustainable sasi laut practices.

-Community Introduction
+Community Profile

-Haruku Village is located in Haruku Island, Maluku Province, Indonesia (Figure 1).
-The total area of Haruku Island is 150 km2.
-Geographically, it is located at 132.28 – 132.42 degrees East Longitude, and 3.34 – 3.35 degrees South Latitude.
-This island consists of four Muslim villages and seven Christian villages.
-As almost all of the landscape of the island is hilly terrain and nearly all of the population is distributed along the coast(1).
+Haruku Village is located in the island of the same name, in Malaku Province, Indonesia (Figure 1).
+Most of the island is hilly terrain and nearly all of the population is along the coast.
+The island consists of four Muslim villages and seven Christian villages (1).
 The people of Haruku Island depend on the plantation sector as their main livelihood.
-Locals have not realized that marine resources can be used as the main support system for livelihoods because of the limitations on the local utilization of fishery commodities.
+Marine resources are not yet used as the main support system for livelihoods due to limitations on local utilisation of fishery commodities.

-nal institution regulating the management of coastal resources based on the knowledge, norms, and value systems of the indigenous people of Maluku.
 This system regulates the rights and obligations of the indigenous peoples in utilizing and protecting coastal resources.
-As defined by Harkes and Novaczek (2000), sasi laut “…prohibits the use of destructive and intensive gear (poisonous plants and chemicals, explosives, small mesh lift-nets), but also defines seasonal rules of entry, harvest and activities allowed in specific parts of the sea.
+As defined by Harkes and Novaczek (2000, pp.1-3), sasi laut “…prohibits the use of destructive and intensive gear (poisonous plants and chemicals, explosives, small mesh lift-nets), but also defines seasonal rules of entry, harvest and activities allowed in specific parts of the sea.
 The regulations are guarded and enforced by an institution known as the kewang, which functions as a local police force.
 Their legitimacy, as well as that of the sasi institution itself, is based on adat or customary law”.

-Climate change in these coastal areas, which is characterized by ecological and seasonal changes, has provided an understanding for indigenous peoples about the importance of maintaining sasi laut as a local institution to protect coastal areas.
+Climate change in these coastal areas, which is characterised by ecological and seasonal changes, has provided an understanding for indigenous peoples about the importance of maintaining sasi laut as a local institution to protect coastal areas.
 Maintaining sasi laut, amidst the impacts of climate change and social transformation, will have an important impact on the preservation of coastal and inland resources, the preservation of culture, and ensuring the availability of fish in the waters.

 Conservation and Livelihood Challenges

-The actors involved in the development of sasi laut had three main interests, i.e. economic, ecological and cultural interests.
+The actors involved in the development of sasi laut had three main interests, economic, ecological and cultural.
 The economic interests were normally represented by communities, businesses, and local governments.
 The ecological interests were represented by the traditional leaders, NGOs, universities, donor agencies, environmentalists and researchers.
 Meanwhile, cultural interests were represented by the indigenous communities, universities, and government.
 This mixture of interests in the region created uncertainty about the implementation of sasi laut, as kewang were unsure of which motivations to follow, thus weakening sasi laut practices.

 Community Initiative

 The indigenous community of Haruku, which had been more moderate and adaptive to the issues of coastal resource management, drew on cooperation among actors to further develop sasi laut.
 Advocacy of relationships with outside parties aroused a new awareness to expand the scope of sasi laut, and the adaptation of new values in sasi laut gained the support of the community.
-Furthermore, people were actively involved in such programs as a mangrove nursery and rehabilitation of mangrove areas in the estuary of the Learisa Kayeli River, one of the lompa fish habitats.
+Furthermore, the people were actively involved in such programmes as a mangrove nursery and rehabilitation of mangrove areas in the estuary of the Learisa Kayeli River, one of the lompa fish habitats.
 The importance of mangrove rehabilitation had been increasingly recognized after the occurrence of coastal erosion in the last few years, which directly threatens human settlements and other public infrastructure.

 Practical Outcomes